radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/02-directory-namespace-design.md

 To delete a naming context, you must first deactivate it (and delete any child naming contexts first if there are any defined).

-><span style="color:red">**IMPORTANT NOTE – When deleting [LDAP proxy naming contexts](03-virtual-view-of-ldap-backends), the underlying `<RLI_HOME>/vds_server/lod/<suffixname>.orx` and `<RLI_HOME>/vds_server/dvx/<suffixname>.dvx` are removed.
-For all other types of virtual views, the underlying .orx and .dvx files remain if the naming context is deleted.
-This is because these files can be used or referenced from other virtual views.
-If you want to manually delete specific .orx and .dvx files, do so from the Main Control Panel > Context Builder tab.
-For details, see the RadiantOne Context Builder Guide.**

 1. From the Main Control Panel > Directory Namespace Tab, select the naming context you want to delete below the Root Naming Contexts node.

 2. On the right side, uncheck the Active option and click **Save**.